 What to Look For

 You'd expect a small modern-era Toyota to be pretty free of faults and, by and large, most of the buyers in our ownership survey seemed pretty satisfied.
 However, a few issues have surfaced.
-The clutch problems that afflicted the previously generation Aygo aren't as prevalent here but they still exist; check the clutch biting point and gear engagement on your test drive.
+The clutch problems that afflicted the previous generation pre-2014 Aygo aren't as prevalent here but they still exist; check the clutch biting point and gear engagement on your test drive.
 We heard a few reports of exhaust issues too, evidenced by a growly sound from the tailpipes.
 In one instance, the airbag warning light came on erroneously on the dash.
 In another, there was a water leak on the front footwell.
 And in another, a faulty seal caused the car to ice up on the inside on cold mornings.
-Otherwise, it's just a case of insisting on a fully stamped-up service record, checking any alloy wheel from chips and scrapes and inspecting the rear of the interior for any child damage.
+Otherwise, it's just a case of insisting on a fully stamped-up service record, checking any alloy wheels for chips and scrapes and inspecting the rear of the interior for any child damage.